Pre-recorded evidence in child sexual offence proceedings — Child Sexual Offence Evidence Program (CSOEP)

 The current scheme (proceedings commenced on and from 29 January 2024)

-The Criminal Procedure Amendment (Child Sexual Offence Evidence) Act 2023 (commenced 29 January 2024) amended the Act by inserting new Div 1A, extending the pilot scheme, with some amendments, to all District Courts (“relevant places”) in NSW: Criminal Procedure Amendment (Child Sexual Offence Evidence) Act, Sch 2, Part 44, cl 119, definition of “Court”.
+The Criminal Procedure Amendment (Child Sexual Offence Evidence) Act 2023 (commenced 29 January 2024) amended the Act by inserting new Div 1A, replacing the pilot scheme (with some amendments), and applying to all District Courts (“relevant places”) in NSW: Criminal Procedure Amendment (Child Sexual Offence Evidence) Act, Sch 2, Part 44, cl 119, definition of “Court”.
 Div 1A applies to proceedings:

 - (a)